Note

 py.plot(fig, filename="regret")

-The plot will be saved under the name regret in your Chart Studio profile.
-Here is one example that was used in the blog-post mentioned earlier: https://chart-studio.plotly.com/~xavier.bouthillier/1.
+Here is one example that was used in the blog-post mentioned earlier:

-Sharing on WordPress
+Sharing on WordPress¶

 Saving HTML version of plots does not work well with WordPress because it includes JavaScript.
 Using Chart Studio makes it possible to embed external URL in WordPress posts.

-With Chart Studio, you can get an sharing URL for an embedded plot.
-In the Viewer page of Chart Studio, click on export and then Embed URL.
-This should bring you to a page with an URL formatted as https://chart-studio.plotly.com/~<your username>/<plot id>.embed.
+you can get an sharing URL for an embedded plot.
+In the Viewer page of Chart Studio,

 With the WordPress plugin iframe, you can embed your plot in a blog post.
 For example, the first plot in our blog-post is embedded with the following snippet.

-[iframe src="//plotly.com/~xavier.bouthillier/1.embed?link=false&amp;autosize=true&amp;height=350"]
+[iframe src="//plotly.com/~xavier.bouthillier/1.embed?link=false&autosize=true&height=350"]

 Arguments to customized the embedded are documented here.
 See starting guide for more information on Chart Studio.